-The C-OSS forwards the requested feeder/outflow path and/or adjustment to the IMs/ABs concerned for elaboration of a timetable offer fitting to the PaP already reserved (prebooked).
-Requests with a lower priority will be forwarded to the IMs/ABs concerned to elaborate a tailor-made offer as close as possible to the initial request.
-Questions occurring during the path elaboration process (e.g. concerning feeders/outflows or connections between corridors) may be discussed and arranged between the IMs/ABs concerned and applicant bilaterally.
+The C-OSS also forwards the requested feeder/outflow path and/or adjustment to the IMs/ABs concerned for elaboration of a timetable offer fitting to the PaP already reserved (pre-booked), just as might be the case with requests with a lower priority value (cfr.
+Priority rule process below).
+The latter will be handled in the following order:

+- Consultation may be applied

+- Alternatives may be offered (if available)

+- If none of the above steps were applied or successful, the requested timetable will be forwarded to the IMs/ABs concerned to elaborate a tailor-made offer as close as possible to the initial request.